 Having a baby

 Your new baby is one expensive bundle of joy.
 Luckily, kids are also one of the biggest tax breaks most people are likely to have.
-Here are some of the ways your precious baby could help you save on your 2017 federal income tax bill:
+Here are some of the ways your precious baby could help you save on your federal income tax bill.

-- If you’re adopting a child, you might be eligible for the adoption tax credit.
-For 2017, this may allow you to receive a credit on your tax bill for up to $13,750 (per eligible child) worth of adoption-related expenses.
+If you’re adopting a child, you might be eligible for the adoption tax credit.
+This may allow you to receive a credit on your tax bill for up to $14,080 (per eligible child) worth of adoption-related expenses.

-- You may also be able to claim the child tax credit, worth up to $1,000 in 2017 for each qualifying child.
+You may also be able to claim the child tax credit, worth up to $2,000 for each qualifying child.
 This credit reduces your tax bill dollar-for-dollar and is nonrefundable.
 This means that if your tax bill is smaller than the credit amount, the IRS won’t cut you a check for the difference.

-- The average family spends $9,589 per year on daycare, according to Care.com.
-That’s a lot, but you can recoup a portion of that cost through the child and dependent care credit.
+You can recoup a portion of the cost of childcare through the child and dependent care credit.
 This tax credit works a bit differently.
-Depending on your income and filing status, you might be able to deduct between 20 percent and 35 percent of your first $3,000 (for one qualifying individual) or $6,000 (for two qualifying individuals) in childcare costs.
+Depending on your income and filing status, you might be able to deduct between 20% and 35% of your first $3,000 (for one qualifying individual) or $6,000 (for two qualifying individuals) in childcare costs.
 This credit is also nonrefundable, so if your tax credit is worth more than your tax bill, you won’t be eligible to receive the rest of the credit as a refund.
-Make sure to get your childcare provider’s address and taxpayer identification number (Social Security number for individuals or Employer Identification Number for businesses) because you’ll need to provide it on your tax return.
+Make sure to get your childcare provider’s address and taxpayer identification number (Social Security number for individuals or employer identification number for businesses) because you’ll need to provide it on your tax return.